Fomode3D/Documentation/node.md

 | Command UUID | `UUID4` | Filter by command.
 If not present - must be set to "null". if present - the search is carried out only on it without taking into account other parameters.

 ### Example
-An example of the receiving a history of operations with TL command:
+An example of receiving a history of operations with TL command:
 ```
 > echo -e "13e5cf8c-5834-4e52-b65b-f9281dd1ff91\tGET:history/payments\t0\t100\tnull\t1536759923\t500\tnull\tnull\t1\n" > fifo/commands.fifo
 ```